Aedial/Simple-Structure-Scanner/README.md

 - Filterable scrolling list of structures on the left; right panel shows details.
 - Live search on the main screen for the nearest selected structure.
 Double-click a structure in the list to toggle search.

-- Support for custom loot tables integrated with JEI.
-  - Custom loot tables viewer cannot be used without server-side installation (if you play singleplayer, you can ignore this).
+- Preview of structure schematic when available.
+Click on the preview area to open a larger preview window.

-  - The custom viewer can use mouse or keys to open JEI: U/Left-click for uses, R/Right-click for recipes.
+- Support for custom loot tables integrated with JEI: U/Left-click for uses, R/Right-click for recipes.

 - Configs:
   - enableSearch: Globally disable search.